Benefits of the Kidde Non-Magnetic MRI Extinguisher:

-NFPA (National Fire Protection Association) 99 standards were updated in 2018 to specify the requirements regarding the types of fire extinguishers allowed to be used in healthcare facilities.
-NFPA 99 was updated because certain fire extinguishers can disrupt or destroy the functionality of some devices in healthcare facilities.
-In response, these requirements are designed to ensure the highest level of life and fire safety in these facilities.
+In 2018, the NFPA (National Fire Protection Association) updated the standards for NFPA 99 to delineate the requirements concerning the permissible types of fire extinguishers for use in healthcare facilities.
+This revision of NFPA 99 was prompted by the potential disruption or damage caused by specific fire extinguishers to devices within healthcare facilities.
+These requirements have been crafted to guarantee the utmost standards of life and fire safety within these facilities.

-Revised NFPA 99 standards clarify that imaging rooms with magnetic devices such as MRI scanners must have non-conductive fire extinguishers.
-Fire extinguishers for rooms with these types of devices must be non-ferrous, meaning they are not affected by magnetic fields.
+The revised NFPA 99 standards explicitly state that imaging rooms with magnetic devices, like MRI scanners, require non-conductive fire extinguishers.
+Specifically, these fire extinguishers must be non-ferrous, meaning they do not react to magnetic fields.
 MRI scanners run on extremely high voltages and generate very strong magnetic fields, making conductive fire extinguishers a potential risk.
 Failure to adhere to these requirements could potentially damage magnetic resonance imaging (MRI) equipment or create projectiles from conductive fire extinguishers.

 “MR Conditional” Explained

 The Kidde Non-Magnetic MRI Extinguisher is a 5-Pound ABC fire extinguisher that meets MR Conditional criteria, indicating its adherence to the ASTM (American Society for Testing and Materials) standard (ASTM F2503-20).
 This standard outlines the procedure for marking medical devices and other items to ensure safety within the magnetic resonance environment.